Permaculture Design Certification Course – Burnaby

 October 26 Graduation

-The program has been developed over the course of two Diplomas and a Masters Degree in Permaculture Education and continually upgraded over the 15 years it has been offered.
-This 27th Permaculture Design Course is the culmination of studying with permaculture elders at key sites all over the planet.
+The program has been developed over the course of two Diplomas and a Masters Degree in Permaculture Education and continually upgraded over the 12 years it has been offered.
 We have an exciting teaching tool kit that transforms lectures into games and together we travel to many different permaculture farms, gardens and forest locations while sharing in a uniquely creative learning journey.
 The year long focus project is a map and design for where you live or an area of your choice.
-Completion of this course offers graduates their choice of legitimate and formal certificates through Permaculture Institute, Permaculture Association and Permaculture Research Institute.
+Completion of this course offers legitimate and formal certificates through Permaculture Institute and Permaculture Research Institute.

 All proceeds go towards basic course costs and paying for Delvin and Kym’s permaculture education.